 Survey Design Information

-Survey data for SSW will be collected through Verasight.
+Survey data for SSW are collected through Verasight.
 Additional details regarding Verasight’s methodology are available here.

 Survey data are collected from a nationally representative panel sample of adult respondents.
-Awardee will receive 1000 completed and validated responses.
+Applicants may not restrict proposed samples to subpopulations (e.g., only men, only the elderly, or only hospital workers).
+Awardees will receive 1000 completed and validated responses.

 Weights are calculated for the following adult population benchmarks, using an iterative raking method: age, race/Hispanic ethnicity, education, household income, metropolitan/non-metropolitan status, census region, partisanship, and 2020 presidential general election vote.